The Roar by Emma Clayton

 There's a lot of meat to this "tween" novel.
 Quite enjoyable and discussion-provoking

-The book is set in a dismal future in which religion is gone (not really mentioned but people say, "My odd!" rather than "My God!") and the environment has been destroyed by mankind to kill of the animals.
+The book is set in a dismal future in which religion is gone (not really mentioned but people say, "My odd!" rather than "My God!") and the environment has been destroyed by mankind in order to kill of the animals.
 45 years before the story an animal "plague" caused all of the animals to attack people in a crazed frenzy.
 So, people retreated to just a few countries (UK, Canada and a few others), became part of a highly stratified society with lots of urban poor forced to live in nasty, poisonous slums and the government wiped out all of the animals by laying waste to the environment and making it a giant desert.

 Well, that's the official story anyway.